 "We also feel today this can be in many respects a rallying cry for New York," Yormark claimed.
 "We have to move on."
 ESPN scribe Ian O'Connor deemed the plan to hold the contest "heartless" and "clueless."
 Facing reality, Mayor Mike Bloomberg finally nixed the game.

 Consider how the Atlantic Yards arena was promised as a "community arena," with accommodation for local sports teams, school sports, and community events--and the Barclays Center's first and second years didn't match up.

-Architect Frank Gehry, whose grasp of development politics appears (in retrospect) enormously shaky, described Bruce Ratner as"politically like me" and a fellow "liberal, do-gooder".
+Original architect Frank Gehry, whose grasp of development politics appears (in retrospect) enormously shaky, described Ratner as"politically like me" and a fellow "liberal, do-gooder".